 Involving employers in your curriculum will involve a time-consuming initial setup, however the long-term benefits can justify this cost.

-Starting points to making contact:
+Starting points to making contact

 Before making contact with employers you need to consider how you will present the benefits of working with your course.
+For example:

 Resources and Further Reading